benjamineeckh/kul-typst-template/tests/test1/example-thesis.typ

 #show: template.with(
   // Your title goes here
-  title: "Doing some very fancy and complicated testing for some new and innovative thing",
+  title: "Doing some very fancy and complicated testing for some new and innovative thing bla",

-  subtitle: "With a subtitle",
+  // subtitle: "With a subtitle",

   // Give or only the year you started in (eg: 2024), or a tuple with the start and end year (eg: (2024, 2040))
   academic-year: 2024,